imcs-compsim/pvutils/README.md

 ## Testing

 A change in the repository also starts a pipeline in GitLab.
-Tests that require a graphical output (e.g. everything that writes an image) can not be performed via GitLab, therefore a local run of `tests/test_local.sh` should be performed before EVERY commit.

 The unit tests are defined in `tests/testing.pvutils.py`.